 \subsection{Qualitative Results}

-We visualize the attention scores and predictions of our target and bias models in~\Fref{fig:qual}.
-We run the bias model three times with different noise to show the varying attention scores and biased predictions.
-We also input the corresponding image with the question to see where the model would attend, and we find that the attention is once again random as the image is previously unseen.
-The bias model's predictions change each time as a different noise is given as expected.
-Even though the question type is the same (\eg, what color), the biased model's predictions are noticeably different.
-Moreover, we find the target model is able to correctly attend to the salient region while predicting the correct answer by virtue of the bias model.
+We visualize the attention and predictions of our target and bias models in~\Fref{fig:qual}.
+We run the bias model three times with different noise to show the varying attention and biased predictions.
+We also input the corresponding image with the question to see where the model would attend, and find that the attention is once again random as the image is previously unseen.
+As expected, the bias model's predictions change each time.
+Even with the same question type (\eg, what color), we find the biased model's predictions are noticeably different.
+We find the target model is able to correctly attend to the salient region while predicting the correct answer by virtue of the bias model.